Some HVAC salespeople believe price is all that matters. Their conversations begin and end with the customers’ question: What’s the job going to cost?

 3. A maintenance guarantee will protect their family’s comfort, year-round

 This fear should come as no surprise.
-We’re currently in a time when customers are being extra cautious about the money they spend from their savings.
+Right now, customers are being extra cautious about the money they spend from their savings.
 And high-ticket items like these are no exception.

 So, what can you do?
 Here is where offering your customers a financing solution that fits their needs can help you close the sale.

 Give customers a way to comfortably pay for a big ticket item

 Once your customers are sold on the value of the job, you need to provide them a good option for how to pay for it.

 With Credit for Comfort’s financing app, you can offer customers no-interest, short-term plans or long-term, low-monthly payments plans from multiple lenders.

 Using the app is easy for you and your customers.
 The application is paperless and customers get a decision on whether they’ve been approved for a loan in seconds.

 Despite the fact that an $11,000 ticket might initially put some customers off, giving them a financing option to pay for the job can help you close the sale on value.

 Offering them $192 monthly-payment for 60 months at 4.99% APR can go a long way in shifting your customers’ buyer perspective.